KKarmugil/scrape-reddit-video-maker/README.md

 It only works with subreddits that are questions and answers type daily top post scrapes the title and top five comments from posts to create a video.

-When first time running script it will ask client Id, client secret, user agent and it stores all info to a config file next time running script will not ask any details right now subreddit is default to r/askreddit to change subreddit edit main.py
+When first time running script it will ask client Id, client secret, user agent, subreddit and it stores all info to a config file next time running script will not ask any details

 Enter number of Posts:-